zekth/website-1/content/additional-documentation/development.md

 - coral
 ---

 reef-pi is written in [go](https://golang.org/) and [react](https://facebook.github.io/react/).
-This guide will walk through the steps involved in setting up go, nodejs and finally reef-pi development environment.
-This guide assume OSX or Linux as the development platform, but should be useful for other platforms as well.
+This guide will walk through the steps involved in setting up go, nodejs, and finally reef-pi development environment.
+This guide assume OSX or Linux as the development platform.

+Development on Windows will require a virtual machine running OSX or Linux and the project must not be on a shared folder.
+If you are determined to develop on Windows, then conditional compilation would be required for the rpi gpio, i2c, and pwm drivers.

 ### Setup go